 Another death due to the coronavirus (COVID-19) was reported in India.
 The death of a 64-year-old in Mumbai, Maharashtra has caused the government to implement various measures to control the spread of the disease.
 Criminal Procedure Code under Section 144 has been executed in Nashik and Nagpur, and approximately 40,000 shops are to be shut down for the upcoming three days.
 The Thackeray government announced that it would be considered a punishable offence if a person attempts to avoid the quarantine.
 Such a person will be forcefully moved to the government isolation facility.
-All the schools, cinema halls and shopping complexes and malls have also been shut down in the state.
+All the schools of India, cinema halls and shopping complexes and malls have also been shut down in the state.

 The patient was admitted to the Kasturba hospital in Mumbai and had a history of travelling to Dubai.
 He had several pre-existing medical conditions like high blood pressure, inflammation of heart, pneumonia and increased heart rate.
 The total cases in Maharashtra reported so far are 39.
 This is the third casualty from the disease reported in India.
 The first death was recorded in Karnataka of an 85-year-old man and second was published in Delhi of a 68-year-old lady.
 Both the COVID-19 patient had a history of ailments.